nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `makeStats` operation is facilitated by `MakeStatsCommand` which extends from `Command`.
-If the users' input matches the `COMMAND_WORD` of `MakeStatsCommand` in `AddressBookParser#parseCommand()`, `MakeStatsCommandParser#parse()` will process the additional user input which constitutes the 6 compulsory fields and return an `AddPersonCommand`.
+If the users' input matches the `COMMAND_WORD` of `MakeStatsCommand` in `AddressBookParser#parseCommand()`, `MakeStatsCommandParser#parse()` will process the additional user input which constitutes the 2 compulsory fields above and return a `MakeStatsCommand`.

 Executing this Command object through the `MakeStatsCommand#execute()` first triggers the `Model` interface's `Model#setData()`.
 This operation updates the list of piechart data in the `Model`.